 While it hasn’t been specified by credit reporting agencies how much bankruptcy can impact the credit score, it certainly takes a long time to recover from it.

 Some other consequences include:

-You can’t be a director of a company whilst bankrupt, but can be after discharge
+- You can’t be a director of a company whilst bankrupt, but you can be after discharge

-- You have to inform all your creditors about your bankruptcy when opening a new business
+- You must inform all your creditors about your bankruptcy when opening a new business

-- You can’t travel abroad unless your trustee grants you the permission
+- You can’t travel abroad unless your trustee grants you permission

 - You can’t own assets that are worth more than a threshold amount